maar9185/Arendall_CSCI2270_FinalProject/README.md

 displays all of its branches listing its parents.
 3. Brings you back to the first menu to choose a difficulty.
 4. Quits out of the program.

+The documentation file can be found in the ProjectDocumentation.md attached in the repository.

 **Dependencies**
 The following include files are needed to run the Tree Maze Game